Zack Short Preview, Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have a 4.88 team ERA that ranks 26th across all league pitching staffs.
+- The White Sox have the 26th-ranked team ERA among all MLB pitching staffs (4.91).

-- The White Sox allow the third-most home runs in baseball (185 total, 1.4 per game).
+- White Sox pitchers combine to allow the fourth-most home runs in baseball (186 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.